-Best NFL apps for Android: Super Bowl edition
+Best NFL apps for Android

 Are you ready for some football?

 Those are our picks, but there are plenty of ways to get in on the action.
-How do you keeping tabs on your teams during the season and through the playoffs?
-Which team are you rooting for?
+Do you like to use just one specific app, or do you pick and choose through multiple apps to get everything you want during the season?
+Let us know about it in the comments below!

+Update, August 2017: This article has been updated with all of the great improvements for the 2017/2018 football season!

 Reader comments

-Best NFL apps for Android: Super Bowl edition
+Best NFL apps for Android

 Nice post.
 NFL season is almost over but there are still the playoffs.
 Does anyone know if you can use the NFL Mobile app on Verizon to Chromecast to HDTV.